brakejen/WLMerge/WLMerge/Txt/ReadMe.txt

 - There's currently no save.
 Closing the application will loose items in list.
 - Rows can be deleted, but not added.
 Columns are fixed.
 - Some columns are read only, hover over title to find out which ones.
-- Columns that can be edited support single cell editing (click) or column wide editing (right click).
+- Columns that can be edited support single cell editing (click) or column editing (right click).
 - Sort rows by click column name for wanted sorting key.
+- Export result to clipbook for save or upload to Bricklink (instructions in app)

 LICENSE
 Free, no strings attached.